WalkingMachine/sara_install/README.md

 SCRAPE_SARA_CONFIG
 ```

+### List of functions
+A full list of functions is available [here](script/).

 ## Troubleshooting

 * catkin_make not found
   1. Close the terminal and reopen it.
 * Build error, finished before reaching [100%]
-  1. Look for indacation of missing packages.
+  1. Look for indication of missing packages.
 Install them if you can and create a issue mentionning the error on [the issue tracker](https://github.com/WalkingMachine/sara_install/issues).